Quantization and isotropic submanifolds: Introduction

-In \cref{Lagint}, we study the $L^2$-Hermitian product $\<\cdot,\cdot\>_p$ of two such sections for any $p\in\N^*$.
-We show that this product tends to $0$ rapidly as $p$ tends to infinity whenever the two associated submanifolds do not intersect, and we establish \cref{theointergal}, which is the second main result of this paper and which we state here in its simplest form.
+The proof of this Theorem uses the off-diagonal expansion expansion as $p\fl +\infty$ of the generalized Bergman kernel given in \cite[Th.\,1.19]{MM08a}, which actually implies an analogous expansion for the isotropic state $s_{p}$ around $\Lambda$ depending on the position of the tangent spaces of $\Lambda$ with respect to the Riemannian metric $g^{TX}$, similar to the asymptotic expansion of the $G$-invariant Bergman kernel of Ma and Zhang in \cite[Th.~0.2]{MZ08}.
+Although we do not state it explicitly, this fact is implicitly used in \cref{Lagint}, where we study the $L^2$-Hermitian product $\<\cdot,\cdot\>_p$ of two such sections as $p\fl+\infty$.
+We show that this product tends rapidly to $0$ whenever the two associated submanifolds do not intersect, and we establish \cref{theointergal}, which is the second main result of this paper and which we state here in its simplest form, using the notion of \emph{clean intersection} of \cref{cleandef}.

 \begin{theorem} Let $(\Lambda_1,\iota_1,\zeta_1)$ and $(\Lambda_2,\iota_2,\zeta_2)$ be two Bohr-Sommerfeld submanifolds with clean and connected intersection, and let $\{s_{j,p}\}_{p\in\N^*},j=1,2$, denote the associated isotropic states.
 Set $l=\dim \Lambda_1\cap\Lambda_2$ and $d_j=\dim\Lambda_j,~j=1,2$.
 Then there exist $b_{r}\in\C,~r\in\N$, such that for any $k\in\N$ and as $p\fl+\infty$,